 Failure to meet these criteria often leads to specimen refusals during examination.

-Because the United States Patent and Trademark Office (USPTO) requires specimens to accurately depict the goods associated with a trademark, submissions illustrating services rather than tangible products often lead to refusals.
+The USPTO requires specimens to accurately depict the goods associated with a trademark, so submissions illustrating services rather than tangible products lead to refusals.
 When an applicant files for a trademark covering goods but provides specimens that primarily depict services, the specimen fails to meet the USPTO’s evidentiary standards.
 Service marks necessitate service specimens that demonstrate the mark in use with the services offered, distinct from goods-related specimens.
-Consequently, specimens showing only advertising or promotional materials for services do not suffice as evidence of use for goods.
-The USPTO’s refusal in such cases is grounded in the inability of the specimen to confirm the trademark’s bona fide use in commerce on the identified goods.
-Applicants must therefore ensure alignment between the nature of the mark—goods versus services—and the specimen submitted.
-Failure to submit appropriate service specimens for service marks or goods specimens for goods marks invariably results in specimen refusals.
+Specimens showing only advertising or promotional materials for services do not suffice as evidence of use for goods.

 Expired Marketing Materials